lzgabel/zdb/README.md

 zdb log print --path=<pathToPartition>
 ```

-Per default, the log is printed in JSON format.
+By default, the log is printed in JSON format.
 To pipe it to a file:

 ```sh